vinayadari/vinayadari/README.md

 Web developer
 -------------

-i have been passionate towards creating best website's, and i am a work in progress
+I'm passionate about using web development to solve real-world problems, and i am a work in progress

 * 🌍  I'm based in India
 * ✉️  You can contact me at [vinayadari00@gmail.com](mailto:vinayadari00@gmail.com)